ColeSaucier/project-Final/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

-## How to start the application
+## How to start the App Smith side
-1. Once application is started download the appsmith repo in the submission
+1. Once the application is started download the appsmith repo in the submission
 2. Navigate to `http://localhost:8080/applications`
 3. Upload the repo under create new then import